confluentinc/libserdes/README.md

 Kafka consumer or producer, see the [examples](examples) directory for integrations with the librdkafka client library.

+The serialization defaults to Avro but is completely pluggable through the configuration object interface, allowing applications to use libserdes for any serialization type.

 **libserdes** is licensed under Apache License 2.0

 ## Features